Student & Parent Handbook

 - Individual Appointments: When necessary, instructors will make individual appointments to accommodate students and/or parents.

-Please note: If you have any concerns or questions, please contact your instructor before reaching out the administration.
+Please note: If you have any concerns or questions, please contact your instructor before reaching out to the administration.

 Students are responsible for keeping an archive of all work completed for each course, including work posted to Blackboard.
+Students should download instructor feedback regularly throughout the year for their own records.

 *Midyear transfer students who successfully complete the spring semester of a full-year high school course entered at midyear will earn half a credit.